digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 Template Choices
 ~~~~~~~~~~~~~~~~

-The choices of an upgrading template must form a superset of the choices
+The choices of the new version of a template must form a superset of the choices
-of the upgraded template.
-In other words, it is valid to add new choices
+of the prior version of the template template.
+In other words, it is valid to
-but deleting a choice leads to a validation error.
+add new choices but deleting a choice leads to a validation error.

 .. _examples-4: